MicrosoftDocs/power-platform/power-virtual-agents/authoring-template-topics.md

 # Use lesson topics in Power Virtual Agents

-Power Virtual Agents includes a set of four lessons from which you can see examples of topics ranging from a very simple topic to powerful topics that leverage the use conditionals and custom entities.
+Power Virtual Agents includes a set of four lessons from which you can see examples of topics.
+These range from simple to complex scenarios that leverage the use of [conditional branching](authoring-create-edit-topics.md) and [custom entities](advanced-entities-slot-filling.md).

-These topics demonstrate how topics can be named, configured with multiple trigger phrases, basic topic flows and how to use variables, decision points and entities and slots.

 ## Access and use lesson topics for new bots